 The Interfaith Center for Peace and Justice (ICPJ) seeks to promote respectful dialogue on peace, social justice and equity, multiculturalism, and environmental sustainability by hosting events and encouraging individuals and organizations to work together nonviolently to enrich our community.

-All ICPJ members are invited to attend our board meetings, held on the first Tuesday of each month, at 7:00 pm at the Gettysburg Lutheran Seminary.
+All ICPJ members are invited to attend the Center’s board meetings, held on the first Tuesday of each month, at 7:00 pm at the YWCA in Gettysburg.

 ICPJ organizes the following events and activities, among others, each year:

-- Heritage Festival: Co-sponsored with the YWCA Gettysburg and Adams County, this is a celebration of music, food, and crafts that reflects the multicultural atmosphere of Adams County, Pennsylvania.
+- Heritage Festival: Co-sponsored with the YWCA Gettysburg and Adams County, this is a celebration of music, food, and crafts that reflect the multicultural atmosphere of Adams County, Pennsylvania.

-- Peace Camp: A week-long full-day camp in the summer for children from ages 6-12.
-Activities include presentations, games, projects promoting non-violent conflict resolution, inter-cultural understanding, and environmental balance.
+- Peace Camp: A week-long, free, full-day camp each June for children from ages 6-12.
+Activities include presentations, non-competitive games, projects promoting non-violent conflict resolution, inter-cultural understanding, and environmental stewardship.

-- Newsletter Quarterly: carrying news of Center activities and those of other community groups as well as articles on broader issues, e.g., Iraq, Israel/Palestine, etc.
+- Quarterly Newsletter: Carrying news of Center activities and those of other community groups as well as articles on broader issues, e.g., immigration, environmental justice, global poverty, systemic racism, etc.

 - Annual Meeting: Annual meeting of the membership, held in the fall of each year, featuring a pot-luck, a speaker, and a vote on incoming board members.

 - Other Activities: Lectures and panel discussions of topics of local, national, and international concern.
 Book discussion group on peace and justice issues.
-Support for other peace-and-justice-related organizations, such as Gettysburg for Gun Sense and Adams Unity Coalition and Adams County Human Relations Council.
+Support for other peace-and-justice-related organizations, such as Gettysburg for Gun Sense and Adams Unity Coalition and Adams County Human Relations Council